Connorbub/friendNet/README.md

 ## Installation

 To get the project, you will need XAMPP.
 Next, create a new folder in your C:/XAMPP/htdocs directory.
 Download the project as a zip, and move the files to the new folder.
-Lastly, start the Apache and MySQL servers, open a web browser, and type in http://localhost/[The name of the folder you created]
+Lastly, start the Apache and MySQL servers, open a web browser, and type in http://localhost/[The_name_of_the_folder_you_created]

 ## Contributors